Chinese space program: Spacecraft

 In 1992, authorization and funding were given for the first phase of Project 921, which was a plan to launch a crewed spacecraft.
 The Shenzhou program had four uncrewed test flights and two crewed missions.
 The first one was Shenzhou 1 on November 20, 1999.
 On January 9, 2001 Shenzhou 2 launched carrying test animals.
 Shenzhou 3 and Shenzhou 4 were launched in 2002, carrying test dummies.
 Following these was the successful Shenzhou 5, China's first crewed mission in space on October 15, 2003, which carried Yang Liwei in orbit for 21 hours and made China the third nation to launch a human into orbit.
 Shenzhou 6 followed two years later ending the first phase of Project 921.
 Missions are launched on the Long March 2F rocket from the Jiuquan Satellite Launch Center.
-The China Manned Space Agency (CMSA) provides engineering and administrative support for the crewed Shenzhou missions.
+The China Manned Space Agency (CMSA) of the Equipment Development Department of the Central Military Commission provides engineering and administrative support for the crewed Shenzhou missions.